nfuzk/soulminter-public/public/terms.md

 - **Wallet Security:** Maintaining the security and confidentiality of your Solana-compatible wallet, including your private keys and seed phrases.
 SoulMinter is not responsible for any loss or theft of your crypto-assets resulting from your failure to secure your wallet.

-- **Accuracy of Information:** Ensuring the accuracy and completeness of all information you provide for token creation, including token name, symbol, decimals, supply, and metadata.
+- **Accuracy of Information:** Ensuring the accuracy and completeness of all information you provide for token creation or management, including token name, symbol, decimals, supply, and metadata.
 You bear all risks associated with inaccurate or misleading information.

+- **Irreversible Management Actions:** Understanding that certain management actions facilitated by the Platform—such as revoking Mint Authority or Freeze Authority—are **irreversible technical actions** on the Solana blockchain.
+Once an authority is revoked, it cannot be restored.
+SoulMinter is not responsible for any loss of utility, control, or value resulting from your execution of these irreversible actions.

-- **Compliance of Created Tokens:** Ensuring that any tokens you create using the Platform, and any subsequent activities related to those tokens (e.g., public offerings, sales, distribution, marketing), comply with all applicable laws and regulations in all relevant jurisdictions.
-This includes, but is not limited to, securities laws, consumer protection laws, and crypto-asset regulations. **SoulMinter expressly disclaims any responsibility for the legal or regulatory compliance of tokens created by users on the Platform.
-You acknowledge and agree that SoulMinter has no obligation to monitor or verify the legality or compliance of any tokens created by you.**
+- **Compliance of Tokens:** Ensuring that any tokens you create or manage using the Platform, and any subsequent activities related to those tokens (e.g., public offerings, sales, distribution, marketing), comply with all applicable laws and regulations in all relevant jurisdictions.
+This includes, but is not limited to, securities laws, consumer protection laws, and crypto-asset regulations. **SoulMinter expressly disclaims any responsibility for the legal or regulatory compliance of tokens created or managed by users on the Platform.
+You acknowledge and agree that SoulMinter has no obligation to monitor or verify the legality or compliance of any tokens created or managed by you.**

-- **Tax Obligations:** Determining and paying any taxes applicable to your activities on the Platform, including token creation fees, affiliate commissions, and any gains derived from crypto-assets.
+- **Tax Obligations:** Determining and paying any taxes applicable to your activities on the Platform, including token creation/management fees, affiliate commissions, and any gains derived from crypto-assets.

 - **Due Diligence:** Conducting your own independent research and due diligence on the legal, regulatory, financial, and technical aspects of crypto-assets and the Solana blockchain before using our services.